dolmades/dolmades-cli/README.md

 * goglizer - prepares win-only GOG games to be cooked (GOG account required)
 * cook - cooks a dolmade given a Dolmadefile (specification) and its ingredients (files)

-Right after cooking the windows application will be available as clickable icon on your desktop.
+Right after cooking the windows application will be available as clickable shortcut on your desktop.

 ## Requirements